canonical/checkbox/checkbox-core-snap/README.md

 > snap install checkbox22_(version)_(arch).snap --dangerous
 ```
 Now we have installed the core snap, but we cannnot use it directly.
 To use it
-we need a simple user snap.
+we need a frontend snap.
 ```bash
 # Note: install the correct channel for your series
 > snap install checkbox --classic --channel=22.04